JuliaAI/MLJ.jl/docs/src/transformers.md

 # Transformers and Other Unsupervised Models

-Several unsupervised models used to perform common transformations, such as one-hot encoding, are available in MLJ out-of-the-box.
-These are detailed in [Built-in transformers](@ref) below.
+Several unsupervised models used to perform common transformations, such as one-hot encoding, missing value imputation, and categorical encoding, are available in MLJ out-of-the-box (no need to load code with `@load`).
+They are detailed in [Built-in transformers](@ref) below.

 A transformer is *static* if it has no learned parameters.
 While such a transformer is tantamount to an ordinary function, realizing it as